Polaris

-Polaris is a star in the northern circumpolar constellation of Ursa Minor.
+Polaris is a yellow supergiant star in the northern circumpolar constellation of Ursa Minor.
 It is designated α Ursae Minoris (Latinized to Alpha Ursae Minoris) and is commonly called the North Star.
 With an apparent magnitude that fluctuates around 1.98, it is the brightest star in the constellation and is readily visible to the naked eye at night.
 The position of the star lies less than 1° away from the north celestial pole, making it the current northern pole star.
 The stable position of the star in the Northern Sky makes it useful for navigation.

-Although appearing to the naked eye as a single point of light, Polaris is a triple star system, composed of the primary, a yellow supergiant designated Polaris Aa, in orbit with a smaller companion, Polaris Ab; the pair is almost certainly in a wider orbit with Polaris B. The outer companion B was discovered in August 1779 by William Herschel, with the inner Aa/Ab pair only confirmed in the early 20th century.
+Although appearing to the naked eye as a single point of light, Polaris is a triple star system, composed of the primary, a yellow supergiant designated Polaris Aa, in orbit with a smaller companion, Polaris Ab; the pair is almost certainly in a wider orbit with the third star, Polaris B. The outer companion B was discovered in August 1779 by William Herschel, with the inner Aa/Ab pair only confirmed in the early 20th century.